Sharing the same motivational space: implications for exercise professionals and client outcomes

 Can social prescribing contribute to improving the health and well-being of the population?

-Social prescribing aims to empower the public to self-manage their health and wellbeing.
 Social prescribing is a policy where healthcare professionals refer the public to local community services, to meet their wellbeing needs.
+It aims to empower the public to self-manage their health and wellbeing.